FedericoSlongo/Paying_consultants/README.md

 # Paying_consultants
 An example of using multiple array
+The comments are in english but the main program isn't in english for now